-We gather Thursdays at 4pm in the All Saints Chapel on the 3rd floor of the Terry Student Center at the Water Tower Campus.
+We gather Thursdays at 4pm in the 4th Floor Baumhart Student Lounge the Water Tower Campus.
 We begin with prayer then depart from the WTC on pre-established routes to distribute food and visit with those we encounter.
 We then return to All Saints Chapel for a reflection.
 Clean up ends at approximately 8:30pm.
 Participants must be able to commit for the entire time frame.